rackerlabs/support-how-to/content/exchange/set-up-microsoft-exchange-email-forwarding.md

     **Note:** Forwarding to an Exchange address within another domain on this account will work only if both domains are on the same Exchange server.
 If you are not sure if both domains are on the same Exchange server, create a contact for the domain you want to forward to.

-10. Select the Distribution List address you just created.
+10. Select the Distribution List address you created.

 11. Select the **Save copies of forwarded email** option.